famousj/the-little-hooner/hooner.md

 You are highly encouraged to follow along and test things out in the dojo.

-When you get to chapter 2, you'll make something called a "generator", which is a kind of program you can run on your Urbit ship.
+When you get to chapter 2, you'll be writing a "generator", which is a kind of program you can run on your Urbit ship.

-To do this, you'll need to run this command in the dojo
+To do this, you'll need to run this command in the dojo:
 ```
 > |mount /=home=
 ```

 You'll only have to do this once.
 Once you do that, you'll get a folder called "home" inside your ship's directory.
-If you created a developer ship, this will be `zod/home`.
+If you created a development ship, this will be `zod/home`.

 Whenever you change one of the files in your home directory, you'll need to run this command to add these changes to your ship